Damounet/AngularCucumberTesting/cucumber/features/README.md

 Be as precise as possible.
 One file for one feature.

-Feature contains scenarios.
+Feature contains one or more scenarios.
-For one Feature, it is possible and common to have more than one scenario.

 ## Scenario